 Health is the most fundamental human need, and a high standard of physical and mental health is a basic right of every human being.
-The promote the health of students, faculty, and staff.
-Services provided by the Health Center include physical and emotional health, emergency first aid treatment, . referral services to community agencies and physicians, free tuberculin skin tests and other screening programs, and programs of interest to students and faculty.
-Students are encouraged to make an appointment with the nurse to discuss specific health problems.
-No information on a student's health is make adjustment and life decisions from the student, except as required by law.
+The Health Center helps maintain and promote the health of students, faculty, and staff.
+Services provided by the Health Center include physical and emotional health, emergency first aid treatment, referral services to community agencies and physicians, free tuberculin skin tests and other screening programs, and programs of interest to students and faculty.
+Students are encouraged to make an appointment with the nurse to discuss Education Office or the Student specific health problems.
+No information on a student's health is released without written permission from the student, except as required by law.

-SERVICES FOR HANDICAPPED STUDENTS
+SERVICES FOR HANDICAPPED -STUDENTS

 The Services for Handicapped Students Office offers a variety of support services to enable handicapped students to participate in the full range of college experiences.
-Services are arranged to fit the individual needs of the student and include interpreters, notetakers, tutors, mobility assistants, loan of wheelchairs, readers for the blind, and tape recorders.
+Services are arranged to fit the individual needs of the student and include interpreters. notetakers, tutors, mobility assistants, loan of wheelchairs, readers for the blind, and tape recorders.
 Handicapped students should contact the office at least one month before registration.
 The office will provide students with an orientation session and registration information.
 For additional information, contact the Services for Handicapped Students Office or the Counseling Center.